Coral

 Semper K9 is proud to announce the acceptance of Coral into our Service Dogs for Veterans Program.
-Coral is an Enligh Lab donated by Sliding G Ranch.
+Coral is an English Lab donated by Sliding G Ranch.
 Coral is named in honor of all US Servicemembers who were involved with the WWII Battle of the Coral Sea.

 The Battle of the Coral Sea, from 4 to 8 May 1942, was a major naval battle between the Imperial Japanese Navy (IJN) and naval and air forces of the United States and Australia.
 Taking place in the Pacific Theatre of World War II, the battle was the first naval action in which the opposing fleets neither sighted nor fired upon one another, attacking over the horizon from aircraft carriers instead.